musznik/firmware/README.md

 - Less air limits
 - Support for private text message "nodes" (only online) or "nodes all" and return list of nodes
 - Local stats over mesh (additional telemetry)
+- Sniffer mode, transfers to the connected device (TCP or BT) packets that are not public and do not belong to us without decrypting them.
+This allows for a better understanding of network operation.

 ## Overview